 - The injury could not have been caused by any instrumentality other than that over which the defendant had control.

-This doctrine might be successfully invoked, for example, in a case where a bedridden resident is injured by the use, or failure of, a medical instrument operated only by nursing home staff, and which does not ordinarily injure patients.
+This doctrine might be successfully invoked by experienced Car crash injury attorney in Modesto, for example, in a case where a bedridden resident is injured by the use, or failure of, a medical instrument operated only by nursing home staff, and which does not ordinarily injure patients.

 Statutory standard of care: Many states have enacted statutes or regulations that establish certain minimum standards of care for private nursing homes.
 Even if a nursing home can show it complied with minimum licensing standards, however, it may still be liable for a resident’s injuries.
 For these reasons, it is important to have an attorney research the applicable standard of care, licensing requirements, and other regulations in your area.